bilal-fazlani/commanddotnet/docs/V3/DefiningCommands/prompting.md

 `prompterOverride: context => new MyPrompter(context)`

-## Argument Prompting
+## Prompting for missing arguments

 `UsePrompting` enables argument prompting by default.
 Use `promptForMissingArguments:false` to disable.

 Prompt text can be overridden using the `argumentPromptTextOverride` parameter.
+This example shows using a custom attribute to provide prompt text.

 ``` cs
 argumentPromptTextOverride: (context, argument) => $"{argument.CustomAttributes.Get<MyPromptTextAttribute>().PromptText}"